Introduction

 Rapid construction methods in Australia prioritize speed and cost over quality.
 As a result, many new homes deteriorate quickly, leaving homeowners with hefty repair bills.

-Read more about speed vs quality in this post
+Read more about speed vs quality in this post - Is it all just a race to the bottom?

 Decline in Build Quality